 The contentSource property, which defines the connection to use, is only applicable when entityType is specified as

-The search API does not support custom sort for message, event, person, or externalItem.
+The search API does not support custom sort for message, chatMessage, event, person, or externalItem.

 The search API does not support aggregations for message, event, site, person, or drive.

-Customizations in SharePoint search, such as a custom search schema or result sources, can interfere with the operation of the Microsoft Search API.
+Customizations in SharePoint search, such as a custom search schema or result sources, can interfere with Microsoft Search API operations.